The Making of Starship’s Oft-Criticized ‘We Built This City’

 “The original song was a very dark kind of mid-tempo song, and it didn't have all this "We built this city!"
 It had none of that,” Taupin told Rolling Stone in 2013.
 “It was a very dark song about how club life in L.A. was being killed off and live acts had no place to go.
 It was a very specific thing.
 A guy called Peter Wolf – not J. Geils [Band] Peter Wolf, but a big-time pop guy and German record producer – got ahold of the demo and totally changed it.
 He jerry-rigged it into the pop hit it was.
 If you heard the original demo, you wouldn't even recognize the song.”

-Page offered additional details about the demo version of “We Built This City,” telling Songfacts in a 2014 interview that, “The demo was very different from the way Starship actually recorded the record.
+Page offered additional details about the demo version of “We Built This City,” telling Songfacts in a 2014 interview that, “the demo was very different from the way Starship actually recorded the record.
 My demo is much darker, more of a ‘Shock the Monkey’ Peter Gabriel vibe.
-I’d even recorded from the radio a police report of a riot going down in L.A., which they turned into a [San Francisco-based] DJ [voiced by MTV executive Les Garland, who had been a radio personality and programmer in a number of markets, including San Francisco].’”
+I'd even recorded from the radio a police report of a riot going down in L.A., which they turned into a [San Francisco-based] DJ [voiced by MTV executive Les Garland, who had been a radio personality and programmer in a number of markets, including San Francisco].’”

 “I saw the words as almost like a rebellion lyric: it was like live music has been taken away from the city,” Page continues.
 “So my demo, it was a little more edgy.
 And I'm very pleased with what Starship did with it, because they made it a universally appealing song.”

 It was that universal appeal, driven by layers of synthesizers and programming and the vibrantly upbeat vocals of Thomas and Grace Slick (the lone remaining member from the Airplane days), that made the song an instant earworm for those who heard it on the radio in the late summer of 1985.
-Both radio and music fans gave the song a thumbs-up and “We Built This City” became Starship’s first No. 1 single on the Billboard Hot 100 and Knee Deep in the Hoopla album eventually peaked at No. 7 on the Billboard 200.
+Both radio and music fans gave the song a thumbs-up and “We Built This City” became Starship’s first No. 1 single on the Billboard Hot 100 on Nov.
+16, 1985.
+Knee Deep in the Hoopla album eventually peaked at No. 7 on the Billboard 200.
 That same year, the track received a Grammy nomination for the Best Rock Vocal Performance by a Duo or Group.

 They would continue to bank additional hit singles, including a second No. 1 for the Hoopla album with the power ballad “Sara” in 1986.
 But with the passage of time, “We Built This City” has become a polarizing topic of discussion.